neo-project/docs/en-us/sc/quickstart/test.md

 "state": The value "HALT, BREAK" indicates the test is successful.

-Stack is the value left on the Stack, which is the bytearray corresponding to the string helloworld.
+Stack is the value left on the Stack, which is the bytearray corresponding to the string "Hello, World!".

 ###  Example 2 - Testing a contract with parameters